virtualex-itv/vcf-fleet-automated-lab-deployment/README.md

 $VMFolder = "wlam"
 ```

-This section describes enabling debug option which will produce additional logging of the API request and pyaload for troubleshooting purposes.
+This section describes enabling debug option which will produce additional logging of the API request and payload for troubleshooting purposes.
 ```console
 $Debug = $false
 ```